.

 • Demonology is a Social Science; an introductory primer on Dalmascan demonology for Eorzean sympathies

-Written by “Suleiman effendi” (most likely Solomon) under the guidance of Emre effendi, the book attempts to make a case for the superiority of the “Dalmascan approach” (or “method”) to Demonology over that of the Sharlayan model, including the rungs system.
+Written by “Suleyman Bey” (most likely Solomon) under the guidance of Emre effendi, the book attempts to make a case for the superiority of the “Dalmascan approach” (or “method”) to Demonology over that of the Sharlayan model, including the rungs system.
 According to Suleiman, its attempt to make a purely-practical system of categorization, leads to it being hamstrung and inaccurate both literally and practically.
 It suggests that, since the demon’s greatest weapon is knowledge, by demonstrating your own over its actual structure, culture, hierarchy, and spiritual sympathies puts it immediately on the backfoot and less certain it can exploit your ignorance.
 Beyond the practical side, it goes out of its way, on numerous occasions, to discuss the “bright, vivid, and breathtaking pageantry” of many of its fiefdoms and duchies, and that the pleasure of that knowledge and experience makes knowing worthy in and of itself, to not be broken down into “yet another” simple twelve-step program.

 • Fire, Water, and Blood; on the three great conduits of sorcery